 For search volume, opt for 1k to 10k.
 Don’t go less as it usually means that there’s not much demand for it in the market for that niche.
 Any figure more than that usually means high competition to rank in search results.

-Note: For some reviews like cosmetics, smartphones, or gadgets, you’ll need a camera or a phone with a great camera.
+Note: For some review blogs like in cosmetics, smartphones, or gadgets, you’ll need a camera or a phone with a great camera.
 Plus, you’ll need some photography skills to take good photos of the products.

 That said, not all review niche requires camera and photography skills.
 For instance, if you write reviews about books or software, there’s no need to photograph them.

-Remember that high-quality and well-research content is the only thing you need to establish authority within a niche.
+Remember that high-quality and well-research content is the only thing you need to establish authority within a niche to make a successful review blog.

 When you publish such review posts, your readers will regard you as a maestro even if you know nothing about the niche.